 1.8.
-The requirements established in this publication are applicable to new fuel cycle facilities and may be applied to existing fuel cycle facilities as appropriate.
+The requirements established in this publication are applicable to new fuel cycle facilities and may be applied to existing fuel cycle facilities, as appropriate.
 The requirements might not be fully met at some facilities built to earlier standards.
 The way in which the requirements are to be applied to such facilities is a matter for the individual States.

 1.9.
-The safety of fuel cycle facilities is assured by means of their proper siting, design, construction, commissioning, operation and decommissioning.
+The safety of fuel cycle facilities is ensured by means of their proper siting, design, construction, commissioning, operation and decommissioning.
 In this publication, emphasis is placed on the safety aspects of design and operation.

 1.10.
 Fuel cycle facilities generate radioactive waste that requires appropriate and systematic management arrangements.
 The corresponding safety principles are stated in Ref.
-[1] and the requirements for predisposal management are established in Ref.
+[1], and the requirements for predisposal management are established in Ref.
 [2].

 1.11.
 The safety requirements for installations for the predisposal management of radioactive waste (i.e. waste treatment and storage facilities) are addressed in Ref.
-[2], mainly in Sections 5 (elements of predisposal management of radioactive waste) and 7 (safety of facilities).
+[2].
 More detailed safety requirements are presented in this publication.